MailTape/MailTape/src/content/episodes/2024-10-28-rosie_lowe.md

 ## Rosie Lowe, Duval Timothy - Son

 Sarah: **"** The namesake of Lowe's 2021 album, [Son](https://rosielowe.bandcamp.com/album/son), a collaboration with Duval Timothy.
-Each of these tracks fall on our ears like gifts to discover, but He Hu and Play Along are other particular favorites :) Incorporating a series of carefully curated ambient sounds, this track balances the swelling and soulful choir sections with punctures of inventive and eccentric vocal accents.**"**
+Each of these tracks fall on our ears like gifts to discover, but He Hu and Play Along are other particular favorites :) Incorporating ambient sounds in its sweep, this track balances the swelling and soulful choir sections with punctures of inventive and eccentric vocal accents.**"**

 That's all for this morning !
 Many thanks to Rosie Lowe for joining us and to Thibault Daumain for this episode's brilliant illustration :)